MustafaPinjari/MustafaPinjari/ReadMe.md

 # 💫 About Me :~
 Hey!
 I’m Mustafa Pinjari, a Frontend Developer with 4+ years of experience, passionate about creating responsive, intuitive, and scalable web applications.
-My mission is to craft seamless user experiences while keeping performance and innovation at the core.
+My mission is to craft seamless user experiences while keeping performance and innovation at the core
 <br><br>

 ## 🌐 Socials: